obonaventure/cnp3/book/network/network.rst

  - IP will be used above different types of datalink layers
  - IP hosts will exchange variable length packets

 The addresses are an important part of any network layer protocol.
 In the late 1970s, the developers of IPv4 designed IPv4 for a research network that would interconnect some research labs and universities.
-For this utilisation, 32 bits wide addresses were much larger than the expected number of hosts on the Internet.
-Furthermore, 32 bits addresses could be easily processed on 32 bits CPUs.
+For this utilisation, 32 bits wide addresses were much larger than the expected number of hosts on the network.
+Furthermore, 32 bits was a nice address size for software-based routers.
 None of the developers of IPv4 were expecting that IPv4 would become as widely used as it is today.

 IPv4 addresses are encoded as a 32 bits field.
-IPv4 addresses are often represented in `dotted-decimal` format as a sequence of four integers separated by a `.`.
+IPv4 addresses are often represented in `dotted-decimal` format as a sequence of four integers separated by a `dot`.
 The first integer is the decimal representation of the most significant byte of the 32 bits IPv4 address, ...
 For example,

  * 1.2.3.4 corresponds to 00000001000000100000001100000100
  * 127.0.0.1 corresponds to 01111111000000000000000000000001